severalnines/docs/user-guide/import.rst

 Import Existing MongoDB ReplicaSet
 +++++++++++++++++++++++++++++++++++

-ClusterControl is able to manage and monitor an existing MongoDB/Percona Server for MongoDB 3.x replica set.
+ClusterControl is able to manage and monitor an existing MongoDB/Percona Server for MongoDB 3.x and 4.0 replica set.

 1) General & SSH Settings
 ``````````````````````````